FREQUENTLY ASKED QUESTIONS

 Can a PR agency submit projects on behalf of their clients?

 Yes!
-We do, however, advise running all content through various parts of your customers business for approval and we highly recommend you avoid marketing jargon.
+We do, however, advise running all content through various parts of your customers' businesses for approval, and we highly recommend you avoid marketing jargon.

 We’ve outlined who should enter which category on the website.
 Closely review these and determine which is most appropriate.
 You can enter more than one relevant category to increase your chances of being shortlisted.